The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Now coming to the interesting part of this post, how we can optimize the annealing step for multiplex PCR?
 Meaning for more than one template?

-Adding a pinch of DMSO in the 65ºC reaction will adjust it and can make it amplify at 60ºC.
+Adding a pinch of DMSO in the 65ºC reaction will adjust it and can amplify the template at 60ºC.

 Likewise, adding a pinch of MgCl2 increases the amplification capacity even at the higher annealing temperature.
 However, you need to first optimize how much amount is required.